koficodedat/reduct/docs/internal/implementation/enhanced-list-implementation-plan.md

 # Enhanced List Implementation Plan

 This document outlines the implementation plan for the enhanced List data structure in the Reduct library.
-The enhanced List will use a tiered approach with different implementations based on collection size.
+The enhanced List uses a tiered approach with different implementations based on collection size and data type.

 ## Implementation Phases